georgianabratucu/oop-java-basics/README.md

 getter
 ```

 ## 6.3.
-In the class InheritanceTest created above add in mai method
+In the class InheritanceTest created above add in main method

 ```bash
         ForeignStudent foreignStudent = new ForeignStudent("ana", bankAccount, "CSIE", "France");